 Select Page

-We realize that you must have some questions like: How does OPTe manage to include premium themes and pro version plugins?
+We realize that you must have some questions like: How does OPTe manage to include premium themes and plugins?
 Is that theft?
 Is OPTe 100% legal and safe to use?
 The answer is yes it is safe to use and does not infringe on any software copyrights.
 This is due to the GNU General Public License (GPL) of the WordPress software which themes and plugins are considered derivative works and in most cases have been licensed the same.

 We’re supportive of the GPL and those who have chosen to embrace it, while laying the groundwork for this emerging solution.
 Our aim is to create a collaborative space making it the best way to create your website.